-How do you create a treatment manual for drug workers to care for patients in prison, working to overcome their drug or solvent addiction?
+The design and creation of a new treatment manual for drug workers to care for patients in prison, working to overcome their drug or solvent addiction.

 Alcohol and drugs is one of the five key priority areas for Public Health England’s Health and Wellbeing Directorate; this approach is no less important within the prison system where assisting those clients with dependency issues needs sensitive and urgent care.
 Our work with the health authorities was to design and create an easy-to use manual for the case workers to move freely within the prison system.